 A native to the Napa Valley wine region, Meg’s childhood offered a wealth of inspiration as her mother – a dedicated amateur photographer – practiced her art on her daughter and friends.
 Rolls of film would hang from the bathroom shower curtain rod, and Meg would watch her mother magically transform the long strips into beautiful images.

-While still in high school, Meg enrolled in photography courses at the local college and set up her own home darkroom in the family basement.
+While still in high school, Meg enrolled in photography courses at the local college and set up her home darkroom in the family basement.
 Later, as an art history major at UC Berkeley, she embraced documentary photojournalism and studied under the tutelage of social documentary photographer Ken Light.
 It was while photographing riots and protests that she discovered a natural ability to capture fleeting moments and turn them into poignant reflections on life.

-She was accepted into an internship at auction house Butterfield & Butterfield, evaluating and cataloging historical photographs usually seen in galleries and private collections, followed by several years of working for luminaries such as Academy Award-winning film producer Saul Zaentz, international photojournalist Peter Menzel and National Geographic photographer Charles O’Rear.
+She was accepted into an internship at auction house Butterfield & Butterfield, evaluating and cataloging historic photographs usually seen in galleries and private collections, followed by several years of working for luminaries such as Academy Award-winning film producer Saul Zaentz, international photojournalist Peter Menzel and National Geographic photographer Charles O’Rear.
 The experiences expanded her understanding of photography as a complex art form.
 “I was – and still am – deeply moved by the tangible nature of film,” she says, “and in awe of the alchemy of the latent image.”

-Eventually she felt powerfully drawn to being back behind the camera herself, although the direction her work took was unexpected considering her background.
+Eventually, she felt powerfully drawn to being back behind the camera herself, although the direction her work took was unexpected considering her background.
 But it made perfect, almost poetic sense.
 A friend, who was a painter, asked Meg to photograph her wedding and offered a painting as payment.
-Meg quickly found her footing and soon turned into one of the most sought-after wedding photographers in the U.S. “Photography is my destiny; it’s in my blood,” she says.”
+Meg quickly found her footing and soon turned into one of the most sought-after wedding photographers in the U.S. “Photography is my destiny; it’s in my blood,” she says.
 “It’s my life’s work.”

 Meg divides her time between Napa Valley and Los Angeles.

-Given an upbringing immersed in the California food revolution, Meg also focuses on food and wine, cooking, gardening and the California lifestyle.
+Given an upbringing immersed in the California food revolution, Meg also focuses on food and wine, cooking, gardening, and the California lifestyle.

 She was the official photographer for Team USA, led by Chef Thomas Keller, at the Bocuse D’Or, the world’s largest culinary competition, held in Lyon, France biannually.
-She documented the journeys of superstar chefs Phillip Tessier, Matthew Peters, and Matthew Kirkley, and her work is included in Chasing Bocuse, America’s Journey to the Culinary World Stage by Phillip Tessier.
+She documented the journeys of superstar chefs Phillip Tessier, Matthew Peters, and Matthew Kirkley, and her work is in Chasing Bocuse, America’s Journey to the Culinary World Stage by Phillip Tessier.
 She has photographed several other cookbooks, including Taste of Honey by Marie Simmons, and her current cookbook project, Gather, will be released in 2021.